MariaDB starting with 10.1.13

 To compile it yourself, use the

--DPLUGIN_AWS_KEY_MANAGEMENT=DYNAMIC CMake argument.
+-DPLUGIN_AWS_KEY_MANAGEMENT=DYNAMIC -DAWS_SDK_EXTERNAL_PROJECT=1 CMake arguments.

 The plugin uses AWS C++ SDK, which induces the following restrictions: